byvlstr/ContextDots/README.md

 REQUIREMENTS
 + Microsoft Office 2007+ able to run Macros (Windows RT is not compatible)
-+ Use PowerPoint's "Section" function to separate big divisions
++ Use PowerPoint's "Section" feature to separate important parts
-+ Keep 35 points free at the top of the slide
++ Keep space free (default is 35 points) at the top of the slide

 HOW TO USE IT